telerik/ajax-docs/controls/captcha/functionality/using-audio-code.md

 ---
 title: Using Audio Code
-page_title: Using Audio Code | RadCaptcha for ASP.NET AJAX Documentation
+page_title: Using Audio Code - RadCaptcha
-description: Using Audio Code
+description: Check our Web Forms article about Using Audio Code.
 slug: captcha/functionality/using-audio-code
 tags: using,audio,code
 published: True